+We often mention Appointment of Medical Treatment Decision Maker documents in our Estate Planning discussions.
 The Appointment of Medical Treatment Decision Maker (AMTDM) is the document under which you can appoint a person to make medical decisions on your behalf when you no longer have the capacity to make those decisions on your own.

-The Advance Care Directive goes side by side with the AMTDM, the purpose of this document is to outline your wishes to your chosen medical decision maker.
+An Advance Care Directive goes side by side with the AMTDM, the purpose of this document is to outline your wishes to your chosen medical decision maker.
 These wishes can include a variety of things, which include things such as:

 - Whether you would like artificial feeding;